 - Take it one step at a time.
 It’s easier to adopt small changes than to make a huge one.

-- Reward yourself for completing a specific task; just don’t use sugary food as your reward.
+- Reward yourself for completing a specific task, but just don’t use sugary food as your reward.

 - Penalize yourself if you break the habit you’re trying to build.
 Giving money to your children should be enough!